 Thirdly (and this blew my mind), cempedak has a ‘wild relative’ that grows in the forests of Malaysia.

 This wild relative was first scientifically described by a British tropical botanist E. J. H. Corner in the 1930s.
 It looks just like cempedak but surprisingly lacks the aroma and taste.

 The different indigenous tribes of Peninsular Malaysia, collectively known as the Orang Asli, have their own names for wild cempedak.
 But here I will use the common (probably Malay) name bangkong.

 The bangkong fruit is harvested only for its seeds while the fleshy part is not eaten.
 It is an important part of the Orang Asli diet, especially when they go hunting for days in the forest.
 It also provides emergency food rations for rural villages.
 Wild crop relatives like bangkong are also really important as a genetic resource for plant breeders.

-The lack of aroma and taste in the bangkong fruit led Corner to hypothesize that cempedak was domesticated from bangkong.
+The lack of aroma and taste in the bangkong fruit led Corner to hypothesise that cempedak was domesticated from bangkong.
 However, another tropical botanist, Richard B. Primack, thought differently.
-He had found cempedak growing in the most remote forests of Sarawak, a Malaysian state on Borneo Island, and surmised that cempedak and bangkong originated separately from each other.
+He had found cempedak growing in the most remote forests of Sarawak, a Malaysian state on Borneo Island.
+From this he surmised that cempedak and bangkong originated separately from each other.

 In our paper, we investigated the question of cempedak origins and looked at the relationship between cempedak and bangkong.
-We also considered other questions:
+We also considered these questions: